Making Origami Science Experiments

-The Water Lily Buds (pink) are used to study water absorption and expansion.
-LaFosse describes the expansion of the model in water as “blossoming”.
+The Water Lily Buds (pink) is used to study water absorption and expansion.
+LaFosse describes expansion of the model in water as “blossoming”.
 Further experiments are encouraged with other papers such as wax paper or aluminum foil.

 A few paper boats and a pitcher filled to the brim with water can be used to measure mass.
 How much water is displaced from the pitcher when you place different objects into the boat?
 Heavier objects displace more water than light objects.
 The amount of water spilled can be used to measure the object’s mass.

 The classic masu box is used to measure volume.
 How many jelly beans can fit inside?
 How much stuff can the box hold?
 What is its volume?